-• The New Student Center is located next to the old café building.
+The Student Center is located next to the old café building.
 It features grill, deli, and convenience store items including fountain and bottled beverages, hot and cold sandwiches, pizza, soups, salads, and side dishes.
-Delivery is available to a limited area of the campus.
 Wednesday through Saturday night the Student Center also serves beer and wine to persons 21 years of age and older with proper ID (license, passport, Vermont ID).
 Student IDs are not an acceptable form of identification for the purchase of alcohol.
 The Student Center is open to all students.
 However, alcohol will not be served to those under 21.
 Alcoholic beverages may not be brought into the Student Center.
+Board Plan Operations.
+The dining hall is located on the second floor of the Commons building.
+All meals are served cafeteria style, and meals include three entrées with options for vegetarians and vegans.
+Meal contracts are mandatory for students living on campus.
+Nonresident students may contract for the term board plan, lunch-only board plan, or purchase meals individually or by meal ticket.
+Guests are welcome with a meal ticket, or they may pay at the door.
+The Dining Services Office may be contacted for additional information.